 You may be aware of your new address, but planning a move requires a lot more detail.
 Knowing these details will enable you to receive an accurate moving quote.
 There are two categories of moving, residential and commercial.
 Beneath these categories are the distance of the move, whether it’s local or long-distance.
-If your move is 100 miles or more from your original address, the move is considered long distance.
+If your move is 100 miles or more from your original address, the move is considered a long distance.
 Additionally, long distance moves can range from cross-country to international.
 If you’re moving internationally, you’ll want to work with an experienced moving company knowledgeable in international property law.
 So the first step to your move?
 Write down what category it belongs in.
 Check.

 Moving Tip #2: Itemize Personal Property.

 In order to ensure the safe relocation of your property, make a detailed itemization of the objects in your home.
 If there is time, taking pictures will help keep items organized.
-This is also important to retain insurance value on the personal property, in a case of lost or damaged items.
+This is also important to retain insurance value on personal property, in the case of lost or damaged items.
 Make special note of any extra

 Moving Tip #3: Get Moving Insurance.